sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 there exists a nonempty set of input nodes and a nonempty set of output nodes.
 If your architecture meets the above conditions, it can be created in a symbolic manner.

-When you create an `Input`, you create a node in the graph.
+Every time you create an `Input`, you create a node in the graph.

 ```python
 from pytorch_symbolic import Input